rbpollock/labboNetwork/docs/interfaces/imetalabbo.md

 ### ▸ `makeExpenditure(uint256 _permissionDomainId, uint256 _childSkillIndex, uint256 _domainId):uint256 expenditureId`

-Add a new expenditure in the labbo.
+Add a new expenditure in the colony.
 Secured function to authorised members.

 **Parameters**